tallywiesenberg/vote-gpt/README.md

-What is this project?

-Why is the value of the project to prospective users?
+**VOTEGPT APP**

 ## Inspiration
-In 73% of voting-age U.S. citizens were registered to vote for presidential elections in 2020, according to the U.S. Census Bureau.
-[Current Population Survey's November 2020 Voting and Registration Supplement] Not only is this percentage of people registered to vote a 20-year high, according to the Bureau, but so is the number of voting-eligble people who voted in the 2020 elections.
+In 2020, 67% of voting-eligible people voted in the presidential elections, according to the U.S. Census Bureau.
+[Current Population Survey's November 2020 Voting and Registration Supplement]
 A voting-elgible person is defined by the Bureau as a person who is at least 18 years old and U.S. citizen who was either born in the United States or its territories or naturalized.

-However, it is one thing to be registered to vote.
-It is another to vote.

-This means that 17 million more people voted in 2020

-Even with the high voter registration percentage, not all of those people ended up voting.
-According to the Bureau, only 67% of eligible voters there was a 73-67
+The percentage reported for 2020 voting turnout is a five-percent increase from 2016, when 62% of the voting-eligble population voted in the presidential elections.
+While 5% might seem like a small increase, the impact of this increase can be better visualized when understood as a quantity of people: 17 million more people voted in 2020 than in 2016.

+And that is with a pandemic.

+We are inspired by this major increase in voters, and want to continue to increase voter turnout in the 2024 election.
+However, in order to help increase turnout, we must also address reasons why individuals do not vote.

+With our app, VoteGPT, we are addressing socio-economic obstacles individuals may face when trying to vote, such as finding childcare or being able to take time off work in order to vote.

 ## What it does
 Our app works in three phases.
 The first phase is to collect information directly from the user about the kind of information that is pertinent to their voting needs.
 We collect the information by
 ## Who the prospective users are
+Our prospective users

 ## How we built it
 Our app has two components: a back end and a front end.